galeshayek/pizza-project/readme.md

      ```

    - **Important Note:**
      The environment variables are not included in the repository.
-You should add the `config` folder to the main server directory.
+You should add the `config` folder to the server directory.
 This folder can be found in the campus project page. **The server will not run without this config folder.**

    - **Run the server:**
      `bash